 “I also teach drawing, which is a much more recent practice and passion for me.
 I enjoy encouraging students to overcome their anxiety about making their first mark in a blank book.
 I love to hear from students how they’ve integrated certain drawing exercises into their day, and how much joy it brings them.”

 Cat Bennett, Visiting Instructor

 Painted Paper Collage: Getting Bold

-Cat was an illustrator for 25 years.
+Cat was a commercial illustrator for 25 years.
 Her clients included The Montreal Star, The Boston Globe, The New York Times, The Baltimore Sun, and The Atlantic.
 She now makes art and exhibits in group shows.
 Since 2006, she has taught drawing in Watertown, Mass.
-She has also written three books: The Confident Creative, Making Art a Practice, and The Drawing Club of Improbable Dreams. (signed copies available in our shop)
+She has also written three books: The Confident Creative, Making Art a Practice, and The Drawing Club of Improbable Dreams. (lovingly signed copies available in our shop & online).

 “I believe that drawing and painting create happiness.
 I love teaching because I get to see people discover their own creative genius!
 In 2018, I started a creative coaching business I’ve named The Art of Change.”

 Becka holds a BA in fine art photography and art history from DePaul University.
 Her professional experience includes calligraphy, illustration, graphic design, and figure drawing.
 She also has an extensive history of incredibly good handwriting.
 A lifelong student, Becka would come home from school and feel compelled to rewrite her class notes because they weren't aesthetically pleasing enough.

 “I inherited my love of teaching from my father, a musical theory professor and classical composer who related best to others as a teacher.
 In observing him, I learned to enjoy the act of teaching as a form of social interaction, a way to share oneself with others.”